dmastylo/RPI-Class2Go/README.md

     for multiple submissions in summative sets.
 In both types of problem sets, feedback is available immediately so students can learn along the way.

+* *Content Management*.
+We have built a simple content management system where course information (videos, static pages, problem sets) can be created, reviewed, and then published.
+One important ability is an automatic live date, so a professor (or, most likely, a TA) doesn't have to click a button at midnight to publish a problem set.

+* *Frame Extraction*.
+We have a tool for extracting frames from a video (using ```ffmpeg```) differencing them to find key frames, and then using thumbnails of these frames as an index to the video.
+It's called the Kelvinator after its author, Kelvin Do.

 Leveraging Others